bids-standard/bids-specification/src/05-derivatives/05-diffusion-derivatives.md

-see [Common Data Types](02-common-data-types.md)), and if present can be used to store information about what preprocessing options were used (for example whether motion compensation was performed, non-linear corrections were applied, whether Eddy current correction was performed, denoising, or intensity normalization were applied, etc).
+see [Common Data Types](02-common-data-types.md)), and if present can be used to store information about what preprocessing options were used (for example whether motion compensation was performed, non-linear corrections were applied, whether eddy current correction was performed, denoising, or intensity normalization were applied, etc).

 Additional reserved JSON metadata fields: